wtchg-kwiatkowski/observatory-web/db_backup_resources/db_backup_dev_notes.md

 To help check whether the cron job will run properly, you can run the job hourly instead of daily by directly modifying the crontab via `sudo crontab -u postgres -e`.

-## Notes on copying the backup files to a Google Cloud bucket
+## Copying the backup files to a Google Cloud bucket

 Used this web page as a starting point: https://cloud.google.com/storage/docs/quickstart-gsutil